GO YACHT CHARTER BVI

 Founder of the Virgin group, Richard Branson, naturally would own a Virgin Island, in this case Necker Island

 Dead Chest is actually a cay on which that infamous pirate Blackbeard is belived to have marooned 15 rebellious crew, armed each with just a cutlass and a flask of rum?
 15 men on a dead man’s chest………you know how it goes!
-Yacht Charter BVI
+More about sailing yacht charters and Yacht Charter BVI